 Nuclear fusion and nuclear fission produce fuel that is radioactively different from one another.
 Deuterium, one of the two primary materials thought to be most effective for fusion energy, is not radioactive, whereas tritium is.
 Its radiation is, however, very feeble and transient.

-But is it truly a “greener” option than what we are practicing now, and how far along are we in using this technology to convert electricity?
+But is it truly a “greener” option than what we are practising now, and how far along are we in using this technology to convert electricity?

 Benefits of Going Green With Fusion